diarmidmackenzie/instanced-mesh/README.md

 A-Frame does not natively provide access to InstancedMesh, and the A-Frame DOM doesn't map very naturally across to Instanced Meshes.

-This component intends to provide a way for A-Frame applications to make use of Instanced Mesh, while retaining maximum flexibility in how entities are organized within the A-Frame DOM.
+This component intends to provide a way for A-Frame applications to make use of Instanced Meshes, while continuing to use A-Frame entities in the same way they would normally.

 ## Installation